pynbody/tangos/docs/first_steps_gadget+subfind.md

 At the unix command line type:

 ```
+tangos import-properties --type halo --for tutorial_gadget
-tangos_import_from_subfind --for tutorial_gadget
+tangos import-properties --type group --for tutorial_gadget
 ```

-The process should take about a minute on a standard modern computer, during which you'll see a bunch of log messages scroll up the screen.
+The two processes combined should take about a minute on a standard modern computer, during which you'll see a bunch of log messages scroll up the screen.

-Note that if you did not correctly specify the Subfind handler in the step above, this will just generate an error.
-To recover from that situation, the easiest thing is to delete the database file you created and start again.

 Generate the merger trees
 -------------------------